filip-ch9/filip-ch9/README.md

 ### Hi there 👋

-Currently working as a Junior Backend Developer.
+Currently working as a Backend Developer.

-- 🔭 I’m currently working on ... day to day task at my job
+- 🔭 I’m currently working on ... pet project
 - 🌱 I’m currently learning ...
 DevOps practices
 - 👯 I’m looking to collaborate on ...
 Web application
 - 🤔 I’m looking for help with ...
 AngularJS, Typescript